bcrowell/bcrowell.github.io/free_will/index.md

 There are also lots of silly, fun examples, such as some of the robot parables in Stanislaw Lem's [The Cyberiad](https://en.wikipedia.org/wiki/The_Cyberiad) (one of my favorite science fiction books of all time).

-Whether the examples are serious or silly, they can be interpreted in terms of a perfectly reasonable picture of our world.
+Whether the examples are serious or silly, they can be interpreted in terms of a perfectly reasonable picture of our natural world.
 We have a bunch of organs in our body.
 The liver has jobs like removing alcohol from the blood and storing up energy.
 If your liver gets messed up, you can't function normally.
 Likewise your brain has jobs like making decisions.
 If your brain gets messed up, you lose that ability.